 Most visitors in D.C. are here in the summer when the temperatures and humidity can soar to uncomfortable levels.
 That’s the time when ice and ice cream are your best sources of relief.
 If you are anywhere near the National Zoo and need to chill...

 1300 Constitution Ave NW, Washington, DC 20560, USA

-Originally founded as the National Museum of History and Technology in 1964, this museum charms millions of visitors with over three million artifacts and national treasures that have shaped a nascent American history and culture Highlights...
+Originally founded as the National Museum of History and Technology in 1964, this museum charms visitors with over three million artifacts and national treasures related to formative events in American history.
+Highlights include the original flag...

 - 1 Where to Go in Fall Made for Walking: Stylish Travel Shoes That Are Actually Comfortable

 - 2 Food + Drink The Untapped Region Where Italy’s Oldest Culinary Traditions Live On